ipfs/ipfs-docs/docs/how-to/move-ipfs-installation.md

 1. Make a copy of the `.ipfs` directory:

     ```bash
-    cp --recursive --verbose .ipfs ipfs-from-linux
+    cp --recursive --verbose .ipfs ipfs-backup

-    > '.ipfs' -> 'ipfs-from-linux'
+    > '.ipfs' -> 'ipfs-backup'
     > '.ipfs/datastore_spec' -> 'ipfs-backup/data'
     > ...
     ```

-1. You now have a copy of your IPFS repository within the `ipfs-backup`.
+1. You now have a copy of your IPFS repository within the `ipfs-backup` folder.

 ### Windows